pamoroso/suite8080/README.md

 [Paolo Amoroso](https://www.paoloamoroso.com/) developed Suite8080.
 Email: `info@paoloamoroso.com`

+## Contributing

+Suite8080 is a personal learning project.
+I like devising solutions to problems, designing and implementing new features, and planning the evolution of the system.
+This is part of the learning journey, as well as fun.

+So, although you're welcome to modify the code and I appreciate your work, I may not merge your changes or implement the features you suggest.

 ## License

 This code is distributed under the MIT license, see the `LICENSE` file.